hphelion/documentation/cloudos/prepare.glossary.md

 ###Cloud OS Distribution Network (CODN)###
 :    A catalog-based Cloud OS service that allows off-the-shelf content (like workloads, images, and patches) to be imported into your deployed cloud.
 To access CODN, see the
-Updates & Extensions panel in the HP Cloud OS Operational Dashboard or HP Cloud OS Administration Dashboard.
+Updates & Extensions panel in the HP Helion Cloud OS Operational Dashboard or HP Helion Cloud OS Administration Dashboard.
 You can import content from the CODN portal or from a local folder.

 ###Compute Node###
 :     Hosts the Cloud virtual machine instances using any supported hypervisor with OpenStack.
-In the current release, HP Cloud OS supports KVM as hypervisor.
+In the current release, HP Helion Cloud OS supports KVM as hypervisor.
 The compute node hosts OpenStack services called Nova-compute and Neutron l2 agent.
 Multiple Compute Region Nodes can be created to expand cloud capacity.

 ###Compute Region Controller### {#Compute-Region-Controller}
 :    Responsible for scheduling a launch of instances across compute nodes.
 You can have multiple compute regions in your cloud.
 A compute region is